The uniform sparse FFT with application to PDEs with random coefficients: Introduction

 The crucial advantage of the presented approach is the efficient and adaptive choice of the frequency set performed by the underlying sFFT.
-Most of the approaches in the aforementioned works are based on certain (tensorized) basis functions \cite{CoDeSchw10b, CheHoYaZha13, BaCoDa16, BaCoGi17, BaCoDVGi17, BaCoDu17, BaCoMi18, KaKaKu20}, Quasi-Monte Carlo methods \cite{KuSchwSl12, Schw13, GrKuNi13, CheHoYaZha13, DiLGSchw14, KuSchwSl15, DiKuLG16, GaHeSchw18, KaKuSlo20, NgNu21uniform, NgNu21lognormal} or collocation methods \cite{CheHoYaZha13, ZhaHuHoLiYa14} and often assume the particular involved basis functions or kernels needed to be known in advance.
-Especially when working with certain weights, e.g., to describe some index sets, slightly modified weights may result in tremendously large or way too small index sets, that are computational unfeasible or not capable of yielding a good approximation, respectively.
-In other words, reasonably estimating these weights is a particular challenge, which might necessitate considerable additional effort.
-As an example and for additional information, we refer to \cite{KuNu18} as a short and general introduction to Quasi-Monte Carlo methods, which is one of the most used approaches as seen above.
+Most of the approaches in the aforementioned works are based on certain (tensorized) basis functions \cite{CoDeSchw10b, CheHoYaZha13, BaCoDa16, BaCoGi17, BaCoDVGi17, BaCoDu17, BaCoMi18, KaKaKu20}, Quasi-Monte Carlo methods \cite{KuSchwSl12, Schw13, GrKuNi13, CheHoYaZha13, DiLGSchw14, KuSchwSl15, DiKuLG16, GaHeSchw18, KaKuSlo20, NgNu21uniform, NgNu21lognormal} or collocation methods \cite{CheHoYaZha13, ZhaHuHoLiYa14} and often assume the particular involved basis functions, weights, index sets or kernels needed to be known, chosen or computed in advance.
+A common example are compressed sensing techniques, see, e.g., \cite[Ch.~7]{AdBruWeb22} or \cite{FoRa13} and the references therein for an overview, where the considered index sets need to be chosen in advance.
+The adaptivity of our algorithm circumvents this step and therefore provides much more freedom in finding a good sparse approximation.
+Also note that our method aims for the approximation of the solution $u(\boldx,\boldy)$ directly instead of, e.g., just a high-dimensional quadrature.
+As an example and for additional information, we refer to \cite{KuNu18} as a short and general introduction to Quasi-Monte Carlo methods, which is also one of the most common approaches.